Do You Give Builders a Tip

 Builders generally don’t expect a tip for their services.
 This is not like ordering food at a restaurant, but more like going to a general store and interacting with the salespeople there.
 You wouldn’t tip them in most cases, so the same rule should apply to your builder.

-In fact, tipping your builders can create problems within their organization.
+In fact, tipping your builders can create problems within their organisation.
 If someone received a tip but another worker didn’t, this will immediately lead to tension.
 Tipping the head of the crew is not a suitable option either, as there might be arguments about how the tip should be distributed.

 That’s why you should play it safe and avoid giving a tip to your builders altogether.